cyxzheng/cyxzheng.github.io/_pages/google.md

 <div class="case-image"><img src="/assets/images/projects/google/HLFlow.png" data-zoom="zoom"></div>

 I went ahead and fleshed out the user flow in Sketch.
-I chose to design for web, as it’s incredibly difficult nowadays to convince users to download your app.
+I chose to design for web, as it’s incredibly difficult nowadays to convince users to download an app.
 Typing in a URL is a considerably lower barrier to entry, and developing for web ensures access from almost all devices, as long as they’re connected to the internet.

 <div class="case-image"><img src="/assets/images/projects/google/Flow.png" data-zoom="zoom"></div>